Bisque-IO/bop/crates/bop-storage/CODE_REVIEW.md

 ## Executive Summary

 The `bop-storage` crate is a **well-architected but complex** storage engine implementing a write-ahead log (WAL) system with durability guarantees, page caching, and manifest-based metadata management.
-The codebase demonstrates good engineering practices with strong type safety and clear separation of concerns, but contains **critical issues** that need addressing before production use.
+The codebase demonstrates good engineering practices with strong type safety and clear separation of concerns.

-**Overall Grade: B+ (Good foundation with notable gaps)**
+**Recent Update (Post-Sprint):** All six critical issues identified in the immediate action items have been successfully resolved with comprehensive implementations and test coverage.
+The crate has significantly improved production readiness.

+**Overall Grade: A- (Strong foundation, critical issues resolved, ready for production hardening)**

 ---